MoAmarkouchi/AdjustUsernameColors/README.md

 ## Usage
 - The plugin automatically adjusts colors as usernames are rendered.
 - If 25 is too low, open discord settings > plugins > Edit AdjustUsernameColors and change const thresholdV = 25; to any other number you'd like between 1 - 100.
 Higher number makes it brighter.
+Putting it at 100 will make all the names maximum brightness.

 ## License
 This project is licensed under the MIT License.